jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

-The time on your watch that corresponds with solar noon will also vary a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>i</sup>.
-That's _mean solar noon_.
-It'll get you within 16 minutes, or 4°.
+The time on your watch that corresponds with solar noon will also vary a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve.
+That's _mean solar noon_.<sup>i</sup> It'll get you within 16 minutes, or 4°.

 <sup>i</sup> _Mean solar noon_ also coincides with _solar noon_ on April 15,
 June 15, and September 1.